joshcough/HaskellStarter/README.md

 A quick note about modules: Cabal must know about all of your modules in the library, so they must be specified in `exposed-modules` or `other-modules`.
 I find this good and bad - on one hand it allows you to have Haskell files in your source directory that you don't want to be compiled, on the other, it forces you to list all of your modules.

+### Using the Library with ghci

+With some code in place and the library configured, it's time to play with it.
+Try this out:

+    $ cabal repl

+This will bring you into ghci with all of your modules preloaded.
+Let's call a function:

+    *HaskellStarter.CommitPrinter> printCommitsFor "joshcough" "HaskellStarter"

+Of course, this project has way too many bogus commits that just say "readme update" to actually show the output here, but it does work.
+Trust me.

 ### Building and Installing your Library

 Building your library is easy: